Coat of arms of the Philippines: Spanish Colonial Period

 The Philippines' codified heraldry when King Philip II of Spain authorized the first coat of arms to the City of Manila through a royal decree issued on 20 March 1596 is, in part, as follows:

 The design of the arms of Manila had changed throughout the years, the castle had adopted various different forms, a crowned sea lion was present later, and in the 19th century, King Ferdinand VII granted the use and placement of the royal crown above the castle itself as an augmentation of honor by royal cedula of April 23, 1826.

 Along with this, the lesser arms of the Spanish monarch was used.
 The design patterned after the national standard of Spain consisted of three fleur-de-lis surrounded by a quartered flag of Castille, represented by two golden castles located on the red field and two red lions on a white field.
 Minor details of the arms had changed over the years but the basic design elements remained.

-Philippine Revolutionary Period
+Revolutionary and Republican Periods

-During the 1896 Philippine Revolution, the Filipino leaders had no permanent political symbol, but, two different emblems were easily adopted.
-Both consisted of an equilateral triangle, but differed on what symbols were placed inside the triangle.
-Many documents of the Katipunan bore a letter K which stood for Kalayaan (Liberty), while some had the rising mythological sun in the center.
-General Emilio Aguinaldo, officially the first President of the Philippines, adopted the mythological sun and the three stars in each angle of the equilateral triangle as his emblem.
+During the 1896 Philippine Revolution, the Filipino leaders adopted as a common symbol the Baybayin character "ka" emanating indefinite rays of light.
+Upon General Emilio Aguinaldo's resumption of the Revolution, the emblem of the triangle with three stars and a mythological sun was adopted as an official symbol, ultimately becoming the coat of arms of the Philippine Republic.